LXD Style Guide

 Design

 While designing the course, as external resources are identified, the project team should test those resources for accessibility.
 If the resources are not fully accessible to learners, they cannot be required for the learner to use.
+For SLS courses, QM requires that 85% of the course content is accessible, including external resources, whether it is required or optional.
+Please keep that in mind if designing an SLS course and selecting optional resources.
 Please consider the following workarounds:

 1. Consider whether the external content can be adapted directly into the course to ensure accessibility.